-Cover 5, as mentioned breaks the rules of what we typically saw in deep defenders.
-Typically in cover 1, 2, 3 and 4, the number pertained to the deep defenders.
+Cover 5, as mentioned, breaks the rules of what we typically saw in deep defenders.
+Typically in cover 1, 2, 3, and 4, the number pertained to the deep defenders.

 It’s the responsibility of the underneath defenders to play aggressive man coverage, as they have safety help over the top.
-Typically in man situations, underneath defenders don’t have safety help and need to be a bit more cautious.
+Typically in man situations, underneath defenders don’t have safety help and need to be more cautious.

 Cover 5 is easy to install and can be adapted into any defense, 3 or 4 man fronts.
 It requires 7 players to run it efficiently.
-Unfortunately if you run a 5 man front, it will be a bit more difficult to run a true cover 5.
-It is possible, however it may be tougher to install.
+Unfortunately, if you run a 5 man front, it will be a bit more difficult to run a true cover 5.
+It is possible; however, it may be tougher to install.